Tom Horne: Personal life, legal and business career

+He was the president of T.C.
+Horne & Co., an investment firm he founded in the late 1960s, while he was a student at Harvard Law School.
+The firm went bankrupt in 1970, and in 1973, the Securities and Exchange Commission banned Horne from the securities industry for life.
+The 1973 SEC report said that that as president of T.C.
+Horne & Co, Horne "among other things, violated the record-keeping, anti-fraud, and broker-dealer net capital provisions of the federal securities laws and filed false financial reports with the commission.
+Without admitting or denying the allegations, Horne consented to the SEC’s filings, and did not oppose the SEC’s sanctions.
+He said the SEC ban was the result of computer errors, and computers had only recently come into regular use by accounting firms at the time and were not as reliable as they are today.

+“The use of the computers was resulting in inaccurate financial data,” Horne said.

+From 1997 to 2002, Horne failed to disclose the bankruptcy in corporate filings to the Arizona Corporation Commission.
+When asked in 2010 about the omissions, he said he had forgotten about the bankruptcy that took place 40 years prior.

-In October 2007, while State Superintendent of Public Instruction, Horne was cited for criminal speeding in Scottsdale, Arizona.
-During a subsequent year-and-a-half period, Horne was cited for speeding six additional times, including once in a school zone.
+In October 2007, while state superintendent of public instruction, Horne was cited for criminal speeding in Scottsdale, Arizona.
+During a subsequent year-and-a-half period, he was cited for speeding six additional times, including once in a school zone.
 The criminal speeding charge was settled by a "civil plea agreement" (i.e., as a traffic offense).

-In March 2012, while tailing Horne as part of an investigation into campaign finance law violations, FBI agents observed Horne leaving the scene of an accident.
+In March 2012, while tailing Horne as part of an investigation into campaign finance law violations, FBI agents observed him leaving the scene of an accident.
 Horne caused more than $1,000 worth of damage to a car he backed into before leaving the scene—ostensibly, according to FBI agents, to hide an extramarital affair with a subordinate.
 An FBI agent took a picture of a black mark on the parked car, which was shown on the front page of the newspaper.
-The FBI report stated Montano [owner of car] advised that he was unaware vehicle had been hit by another vehicle until SA Grehoski called him to arrange for the interview.
-Montano advised that the black mark on the front passenger side of the bumper came from when his son was parking the vehicle in the garage.
-Realizing that it was questionable whether Horne did any damage, the City Attorney agreed to a settlement in which Horne paid a $300 fine.
+The FBI report stated that Montano (owner of the car) said that he was unaware the vehicle had been hit by another vehicle until SA Grehoski called him to arrange for the interview.
+Montano said that the black mark on the front passenger side of the bumper came from when his son was parking the vehicle in the garage.
+Realizing that it was questionable whether Horne did any damage, the city attorney agreed to a settlement in which Horne paid a $300 fine.
+The same FBI agent was accused of lying on the stand during the trial.